-“Far across deep blue waters . . .”
+“Far across the blue waters . . .”

 If you are of a certain age and lived in a household where the radio was tuned to certain stations, you know the rest of that lyric: